michaelheilmann/michaelheilmann.com-dependencies/README.md

 To generate the build files for the target architecture x64, change the command to `cmake -A x64 <source directory>`.

 ### Building additional tools under Windows
-This section contains manuals how to build libraries which are not fully integrated into the dependencies.
+This section contains manuals how to build libraries which are not integrated into the dependencies build.
 The manuals explain how to build them manually.

 #### libopenssl